YOUR RATING

 Second day

-After breakfast, today we're going to explore Schio, the historic “the “Manchester of Italy”,” on a cultural walk through the industrial archaeology of the Venetian Pre-Alps.
-This town, one of the most dynamic and visionary of the 19th century, was the center of exceptional industrial development thanks to the ideas of the great entrepreneur Alessandro Rossi, who transformed Schio into a European model in the wool industry with Lanerossi.
+After breakfast, today we’ll explore Schio, the historic“Manchester of Italy,”on a cultural walk through the industrial heritage of the Venetian Pre-Alps.
+This town, one of the most dynamic and visionary of the 19th century, was at the forefront of exceptional industrial development thanks to the ideas of the great entrepreneur Alessandro Rossi, who transformed Schio into a European model in the wool industry with Lanerossi.

 Schio is accessible from Vicenza via a direct train line.
 For more information, visit www.trenitalia.it.
 The hotel is a 3-minute walk from the Schio train station.